natew/zero-lite/README.md

 # orez

-[Zero](https://zero.rocicorp.dev) is powerful, but running it locally means Postgres with native dependencies, native SQLite, and often just using Docker. orez is an experiment at making Postgres and Zero work with no setup or native dependencies at all — a drop-in [PGlite](https://pglite.dev) backend with logical replication, native-free WASM SQLite, and auto-configuration.
-CLI, programmatic API, and Vite plugin included.
+[Zero](https://zero.rocicorp.dev) is amazing, but getting started can take a lot - setting up Postgres, approving native SQLite, and then configuring the two to work together.

+`orez` is an experiment at making Zero work on PGlite](https://pglite.dev) and SQLite-wasm, and then packing the two together so running them is as simple as possible.
+It's intended as a dev-mode tool, with a CLI, programmatic API, and Vite plugin.

 ```
 bunx orez